Enzzza/arduino-clock/README.md

 }
 ```

-Back to the loop function, now we will react if we recive IR signal from remote and if we get signal from remote we will play current time with hours and minutes using same function _switchTime_ now we will send _false_ as second parametar
+Back to the loop function, now we will react if we recive IR signal from the remote and if we get a signal from the remote, we’ll play current time with hours and minutes using the same function _switchTime_; now we will send _false_ as the second parameter.

 ```C
   /*loop function*/